madmachineio/docs/docs/tutorials/general/getting-started/read-digital-input.md

 # Read digital input

 In this example, let's try to read digital signals using a pushbutton.
 When you press or release the button, the input value will change accordingly.
 The value is true or false.
-You could see the result in the serial monitor.
+You can see the result in the serial monitor.

 ## What you need